encounterplus/Harvester-Adventure/5 Harvester's Lair.md

 ## 1: Cave Entrance

-### Player’s Info
+**Read:**

-You approach a cave as indicated by your map.
+> You approach a cave as indicated by your map.
 The wide entrance set in a rocky overgrown hillside looks deep and dark without any sign of life.
 Before the entrance, on each side of a lone boulder, dance two trees by the wind’s music; that’s the only sound you can hear.
-Indeed, the area is eerily quiet.
+Indeed, the area is eerily quiet. {.read}

-### GM Info

 As the party gets near the entrance they can smell rot and will notice black flies flying and buzzing all over the place.

 ## 2: Old bandit quarters

-### Player’s Info
+**Read:**

-The wide cave here is big, between 50 and 80 feet in certain sections, featuring many exits and ceilings as high as 20 feet.
+> The wide cave here is big, between 50 and 80 feet in certain sections, featuring many exits and ceilings as high as 20 feet.
 The floor is speckled with fresh blood, attracting swarms of flies.
 The place looks like some people lived here.
 There is crude furniture around, such as a round wooden table, some wooden stools, and some wooden shelves hanging on uneven walls.
 On one of the shelves sits a small chest and some fur.
 Many ceramic or steel bowls, pots and utensils sit on makeshift wooden tables.
 Some crates are found deeper north along with a bag and a chest.
 On the far east side, there seems to be a camp fire still burning.
-To the west side, near two exits can be found a bedroll made of brown fur.
+To the west side, near two exits can be found a bedroll made of brown fur. {.read}

-### GM Info

 The gore covering the walls emits an unbearable stench of death.
 Two Soul Seeker Monsters reside here, and if the party isn’t quiet, they immediately charge at them, flailing and contorting their bodies in a macabre way.
 The soul seekers only wear rags or nothing at all.